 The UK is blessed with a rich variety of scenic rail routes.
-From stretches through national parks, to the many coastal trips up and down the country, and the rugged natural beauty of the highlands, the rail traveller can witness some stunning views.
+From stretches through national parks to the many coastal trips up and down the country, and the rugged natural beauty of the highlands, the rail traveller can witness some stunning views.
 We've selected some of the most scenic railway journeys in the UK that are enhanced further by the coming of the colours of autumn.

-Glasgow to Mallaig - West Coast of Scotland
+Glasgow to Mallaig - West coast of Scotland

 Scenic train journeys in Scotland are not rare and the West Highland Line between Glasgow and Mallaig is considered Britain's best one.
-Over the course of 260km, the 'Road to the Isles' speeds through dramatic landscapes, passing the banks of Loch Lomond, before speeding onward passed ruined castles, mountain peaks, and waterfalls toward the west coast.
-Spot Britain’s highest peak, Ben Nevis, as you near Fort William.
-Harry Potter fans will rejoice towards the journey's end, you cross the spectacular Glenfinnan Viaduct depicted so famously in the films of Harry Potter.
+Over the course of 260km, the 'Road to the Isles' speeds through dramatic landscapes, passing the banks of Loch Lomond, before speeding past ruined castles, mountain peaks and waterfalls toward the west coast.
+Spot Britain’s highest peak, Ben Nevis, as you near Fort William and take in the wonders of Glenfinnan Viaduct.

-Getting there: Arrive in Glasgow in under 5 hours from London.
+Getting there: Arrive in Glasgow in under 5 hrs from London.

-Inverness over to Kyle of Lochalsh
+Inverness to Kyle of Lochalsh

 The train journey from Inverness to Kyle of Lochalsh takes just under 3 hrs and reveals a fine variety of Highland autumn landscapes.
 With a choice of four trains each day (except Sundays when there’s just one), taking the train from Inverness to Kyle of Lochalsh is a hassle-free way of catching the colours of autumn on the Scottish hills, and you can even spot the ruins on the Isle of Skye.

-It’s just over 3 hours from Edinburgh to Inverness
+It’s just over 3 hrs from Edinburgh to Inverness

 East Coast Main Line